4.1 Faculty Ranks and Titles

 4.1.7 Non-Remunerative Volunteer Positions

-Upon the review and positive recommendation of the appropriately constituted Department Promotion and Tenure Committee, the Department Head, and the Dean, an individual may be nominated for a non-remunerative, volunteer faculty position at the appropriate rank.
-For non-remunerative positions not involving faculty rank (e.g., research assistant, research associate, etc.) nominations may be made upon the recommendation of the department head without the need for input from the Dean.
+Upon the review and positive recommendation of the Department Head and the Dean, an individual may be nominated for a non-remunerative, volunteer faculty position.
+For non-remunerative positions not involving faculty rank, nominations may be made upon the recommendation of the department head without the need for input from the Dean.
+Non-remunerative research faculty positions should be used for people transitioning in or out of academic faculty positions.

 For non-remunerative positions in Academic Affairs, nominations are submitted to the Associate Provost for approval.
 For non-remunerative positions in Student Life, Finance and Administration, or in the President’s Office, nominations are submitted to the appropriate executive.

-Non-remunerative positions are made for a maximum of two calendar years, though they are renewable.
+Non-remunerative positions are made for a maximum of two calendar years and are renewable.
 These positions must provide clearly defined value to the department and Mines as well as to the individual, and specific responsibilities must be detailed.
 Like all other faculty, non-remunerative faculty are governed by the provisions of the Faculty Handbook.
 Non-remunerative faculty are ineligible to receive benefits with the exception of provisions set forth in Section 5.2 of this Handbook.

 4.1.8 Special Positions and Titles